Do you want to know how best to invest Rs 1 lakh per month? Or you have already decided to invest Rs 1,00,000 per month in mutual fund SIP?

 - SIP of Rs 20000 per month in mutual funds, or

 - SIP of Rs 25000 per month in mutual funds, or

 - SIP of Rs 50000 per month in mutual funds

-By investing regularly via SIP in best mutual funds for long term SIP investment, you can create a solid portfolio that earns inflation-beating returns without any hassles.
+By investing regularly via SIP in the best mutual funds for long term SIP investment in 2023, you can create a solid portfolio that earns inflation-beating returns without any hassles.

 You have all the answers now and don’t need to wonder what would happen if I invest 1 lakh a month in mutual funds.
 You know exactly how much wealth your small regular systematic investments can create.